 no power in the Ram to withstand him – he conquered the Persian Empire in 5 years with little resistance.

-the large horn was broken – Cyrus died unexpectedly
+the large horn was broken – Alexander the Great died unexpectedly.

 In Dan 7:6, we saw Alexander’s Kingdom was divided to his four generals: Macedonia under Antipater; Egypt under Ptolemy; Syria under Seleucus; and Asia under Antigonus.